Jianqoq/Sclabel/README.md

 final_list = [calculate(initpt, finalpt, name, width, height, classdict) for initpt, finalpt, name in points]

 ```
-Finally, we convert the list to string and then write the result to file.
+Finally, we convert the list to a string and then write the result to a file.
 ```
 string = ''.join(final_list)
 with open(path, mode='w') as fp:
     fp.write(string)
 ```
 # Image processing(How to avoid content losing during rotation by using Opencv)
-First, to rotate an image.
-Opencv gives us a way to do so.
+First, Opencv gives us a way to rotate an image.
 ```
 import cv2